First Home Buyers

 - Advertising for a flatmate.

 Unfortunately your mortgage payments aren’t the only thing you’ll need to take into account as a homeowner.
 You need to budget for house and contents insurance, mortgage repayment insurance, water, rubbish collection, and your rates.

 When you buy a house you become a ratepayer.

 Rates are charges set by local councils to cover the cost of things like roading, footpaths, street lighting, water supply, sewerage and amenities such as parks and local swimming pools.
 For example, a house valued at $350,000 could have an annual rates bill of approximately $3500 (depending on where you live).
 It’s a good idea to ask the Real Estate agent what a property’s rates are before you make an offer or you can search for a property’s rates on the local council website.

 Applying for your mortgage

 We will need to complete a credit check on you – this is standard practice with all financial institutions and we undertake this with your permission.
-We also require evidence of income, so a recent payslip for both of you if this is a joint application and you are both working.
+We also require evidence of income, so a recent payslip for you (or both of you if this is a joint application and you are both working).
 We will also need personal identification for you such as a drivers licence and credit card or passport.
 Evidence supporting the value of the property you are looking at purchasing (e.g QV assessment) will help expedite your application.